 - Small handful cherry tomatoes, cut in half

 - 1 tablespoon butter

-- Heat the olive oil in a medium skillet.
+- Heat the olive oil in a medium skillet over medium-high heat.
 When your pan is really hot, add the okra and sauté until it starts to turn brown.
 Add a few pinches of salt.

-- Add the shallots and jalapeños; sauté for 1 minute.
-Add the garlic, sauté for 30 seconds.
+- Add the shallots and jalapeños and sauté for 1 minute, turning down the heat as needed.
+Add the garlic and sauté for 30 seconds.
 Add the walnuts and tomatoes, and toss to incorporate.